CypaxNET/VFD-Studio2/docs/2_Setup.md

 ### Icon

-The icon can be selected in the settings window, which is useful when running <mark>multiple instances of VFD-Studio 2 at a time</mark>.
+The icon can be selected in the settings window, which is useful when running [multiple instances of VFD-Studio 2 at a time](./Multiple_displays.md).

 ### Language